zalyoung/gitlab-handbook/content/handbook/marketing/developer-relations/community-programs/community-programs-workflows/startups-program-workflows.md

 In **GitLab Service Desk**:

-1. Apply the "Funding Info" macro.
+1. Navigate to the (Support-Macros)[https://gitlab.com/gitlab-com/marketing/developer-relations/community-programs/operations/-/tree/main/support-macros?ref_type=heads] Use the the "Funding Info" macro.

 Then, in **Salesforce**: